Split in darts: The 1993 World Championship

 The WDC badge worn at the 1993 World Championship.

-The 1993 Embassy World Championship was the last time that all the players played in one unified world darts championship.
+The 1993 World Championship was the last time that all the players played in one unified world darts championship.
 The WDC players wore their new insignia on their sleeves during the tournament, but were told to remove them by the BDO.
-The WDC players decided that if they were not going to be recognised by the BDO they would no longer play in the Embassy tournament.
+The WDC players decided that if they were not going to be recognised by the BDO they would no longer play in the tournament.
 The BDO did not allow the WDC players to set up their own tournaments and the players decided to go their own way.

-On 7 January 1993, the 16 WDC players released a statement saying that they would only participate in the 1994 Embassy World Championship if it came under the auspices of the WDC, and that they only recognised the WDC as having the authority to sanction their participation in darts tournaments worldwide.
-On 24 January 1993, a couple of weeks after the 1993 Embassy World Championship had ended, the BDO responded by suspending the 16 "rebel" players from all BDO tournaments on British soil.
+On 7 January 1993, the 16 WDC players released a statement saying that they would only participate in the 1994 World Championship if it came under the auspices of the WDC, and that they only recognised the WDC as having the authority to sanction their participation in darts tournaments worldwide.
+On 24 January 1993, a couple of weeks after the 1993 World Championship had ended, the BDO responded by suspending the 16 "rebel" players from all BDO tournaments on British soil.

 The 16 WDC players who signed the 7 January 1993 statement were: